rljc/SamSungDataClean/CodeBook.md

 Each column of the tidy data set contained in [newAverageRecognitionData.csv](https://github.com/rljc/SamSungDataClean/blob/master/newAverageRecognitionData.csv) is described below.

-- *activity*: activity performed by the subject.
+- *activity**: activity performed by the subject.
 The 6 admissible values are:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-- *subject*: identity of the subject performing the activity.
+- **subject**: identity of the subject performing the activity.
 The 30 admissible values are integers ranging from 1 to 30.

 - 79 feature measurement columns: each column is calculated as average of Samsung smartphone data measurement, for each activity and each subject.
-Example of clumn name is *time.gravity.accelerometer.std.X*
+Example of column name is **time.gravity.accelerometer.std.X**

 These 79 columns are split into the following categories: